nielinjie/MockServer/README.md

 The structure of the response files matches the URI of the resources within the RAML file; eg, the response for `http://localhost:80/example` will be at `<location response files>/example/response.<content type>`.
 The extension of the response file will match the `content-type` of the resource.

+To check which calls are mocked by the server you can invoke `http://localhost:80/__admin`

 ### Contribution guidelines ###

 * Writing tests